 February 23, 2018

-This month, McGraw-Hill, Barnes and Noble Education, and Chegg (a platform that allows for personalized learning and e-textbook rentals) have partnered to enhance student access to more affordable higher education textbooks.
+This month, McGraw-Hill has separately partnered with Barnes and Noble Education, and Chegg (a platform that allows for personalized learning and e-textbook rentals) to enhance student access to more affordable higher education textbooks.
 The new partnership will allow university students to rent a wide array of some of the most popular textbooks or purchase their ebook equivalent.
 The newly forged partners anticipate the venture will allow students to save as much as 70% on textbook prices.